-Life insurance is often a necessity, especially if you have loved ones who are dependent on your salary – but how much life insurance do you need?
+Life insurance is a necessity if your family depends on your salary for housing expenses, servicing debt, and general living.
+But how much life insurance do you need?

 How much life insurance do I need?

-There’s no quick answer to how much life insurance you need, as everyone is different.
+There’s no quick answer to how much life insurance you need – your financial situation is different than your siblings and co-workers, so take the time to figure out your situation.
 A rule of thumb is to make sure your life insurance covers your debts, income, mortgage, and education.
 This is called the DIME formula.

 - Debts: How much do you have?